anthonyhuang07/ICS2O1-FPT/src/devlog.md

 - Added a menu bar at the top of the level
 - Added a pause button (temporary, returns back to main menu and resets the level)
 - Added a background image and some strokes

+# 2023-06-13

+- Added points
+- Changed tiles to white
+- Starting the point system
+- Trying to figure out an automatic shooting system, to make the point system development process easier